24-Hour Emergency Septic Response

 Knowing when to call for emergency septic response can prevent a manageable problem from becoming a costly disaster.
 Watch for these five warning signs.

 1. Sewage backup inside your home: If wastewater or raw sewage is backing up through your drains, toilets, or floor cleanouts, your system is failing.
 This is a critical health hazard.
 Contaminated effluent carries harmful bacteria and pathogens.
-Call for emergency response immediately — do not attempt to flush or run water.
+A blocked sewer line or failed plumbing connection is often the cause.
+Call for emergency response immediately – do not attempt to flush or run water.

 2. Overflowing or flooded drain field: A saturated leach field that’s pooling wastewater on the surface means your soil absorption system can’t handle the effluent load.
+When flow is disrupted and wastewater has nowhere to go, it surfaces.
 This can result from a full tank, a blocked distribution box, or deteriorating lateral lines.
 Left untreated, it contaminates groundwater and violates environmental codes.

-3. Strong sewage odors indoors or outdoors: Odorous air near your tank lid, access port, or riser — or inside your home — signals a failing seal, a cracked pipe, or a malfunctioning aerator.
+3. Strong sewage odors indoors or outdoors: Odorous air near your tank lid, access port, or riser – or inside your home – signals a failing seal, a cracked pipe, or a malfunctioning aerator.
 These odors aren’t just unpleasant.
-They indicate active sewage gas exposure, which is a serious safety concern.
+They indicate active sewage gas exposure and a possible leak.
+Our leak detection process identifies the source quickly, because early detection prevents much larger problems.

 4. Gurgling sounds from drains or toilets: Gurgling indicates a blocked or clogged pipe somewhere between your home and the tank.
 Partial blockages escalate quickly.
-A technician needs to inspect and unclog the line before a full backup occurs.
+A technician needs to inspect, clean, and unclog the line before a full backup occurs.

 5. Alarm system or float switch activation: If your pump chamber alarm is sounding or your float switch has triggered, your system is malfunctioning.
 This means the pump isn’t moving effluent out of the chamber at the correct rate.
 Ignoring this leads to overflow and potential system failure.